-After a few busy days traveling I was ready for a relaxing day exploring Killarney, Ireland.
+After a few busy days travelling I was ready for a relaxing day exploring Killarney, Ireland.
 Killarney is a small town in the southwest of Ireland and is one of the stops on the Ring of Kerry, which is a scenic driving route.

 To start my relaxing day I went for a hike around Killarney National park to relax and enjoy some time in nature.
 For those of you who are short on time, or aren’t into hiking, you can park your car (or have a taxi drop you off) right at the entrance of the Torc Waterfall parking lot.
-From the parking lot, there is a 5 minute flat walk to the waterfall.
+From the parking lot, there is a 5-minute flat walk to the waterfall.

-The 70 foot waterfall is beautiful, and a great photo spot.
+The 70-foot waterfall is beautiful, and a great photo spot.
 If you feel like exploring further there are plenty of walking paths that will take you around the loch or surrounding forests.

-If you are lucky while exploring the Killarney National Park you might come across the many deer in the park, which includes Ireland’s only remaining wild herd of native deer.
+If you are lucky while exploring the Killarney National Park you might come across the many deer in the park, which includes Ireland’s only remaining herd of native deer.
 After a bit of searching, I ended up finding some directly across the road from Muckross House.
 It was absolutely spectacular to see so many deer at once!